How To Shave 70% Off Your Solana App’s Latency

 Most teams begin with public endpoints for their Solana RPC node in the early stages.
 It is easy, inexpensive, and sufficient for MVPs.
 However, it is a silent killer in the scaled stage.

-Public RPC endpoints are:
+Public RPC Endpoints are:

 - Shared with thousands of other apps.